Who Really Cares if I Have a Strategy?

 Bank analysts are likely to be even more concerned about the game plan.
 While investors may bite on a compelling idea and worry about making it work afterwards, banks have a much lower risk tolerance.
 They want to hear a cogent explanation of why the business is pursuing a particular path and how that translates into cash flow.

-From customer to partner
+From Customer to Partner

 Strong customer relationships are built upon more than just selling the right product at the right price.
 To beat the competition requires anticipating your customers’ needs to come up with solutions to problems they haven’t even voiced yet.